 Static Text vs. Dynamic Text

 Usually, static text – a type of display text that can’t be changed at run time – is used in traditional marketing methods to advertise a product or service.
-There two types of disadvantage in using static text in marketing; it can’t be edited and you won’t have an option to interact with your audience directly.
-For example, if you have put an ad for a particular product on a newspaper or a magazine and you’re running out that product after sometime, you will end up acquiring a group of unhappy customers.
-In digital media marketing, dynamic text is used and it offers you the liberty to edit the content whenever you need.
+There are two types of disadvantages in using static text in marketing; it can’t be edited and you won’t have an option to interact with your audience directly.
+For example, if you have put an ad for a particular product in a newspaper or a magazine and you’re running out of that product after some time, you will end up acquiring a group of unhappy customers.
+In digital media marketing, dynamic text is used and it offers you the liberty to edit the content whenever you need it.

 Presents Less Information

 In traditional or conventional marketing, it’s quite difficult to present intricate offers and pricing options of a product.
 In print media, it is expensive to buy more space to explain the variations of the price and offers that may appeal to your targeted customers.
 In digital marketing, you have all the liberty to showcase mind-blowing offers to appeal to your customers’ tastes.

 Since customers as not specifically seeking a product you’re marketing through a traditional channel like a newspaper, it becomes a type of forced strategy to sell a product or service.

 Traditional marketing methods don’t have the options to respond to changes in the marketplace as swiftly as the new media do.
 You will have to be ready with your commercials and advertising materials days, weeks, or sometimes even months in advance in order to place them in traditional media like TV, radio, or newspaper.
 However, in digital media, it is quite easy to make a last-minute update on an advertisement you are about to post.